 Information relating to an evaluation is protected by Rule 1.6.
 In many situations, providing an evaluation to a third party poses no significant risk to the client; thus, the lawyer may be impliedly authorized to disclose information to carry out the representation.
 See Rule 1.6(a).
 Where, however, it is reasonably likely that providing the evaluation will affect the client’s interests materially and adversely, the lawyer must first obtain the client’s consent after the client has been adequately informed concerning the important possible effects on the client’s interests.
 See Rules 1.6(a) and 1.0(e).

 When a question concerning the legal situation of a client arises at the instance of the client’s financial auditor and the question is referred to the lawyer, the lawyer’s response may be made in accordance with procedures recognized in the legal profession.
 Such a procedure is set forth in the American Bar Association Statement of Policy Regarding Lawyers’ Responses to Auditors’ Requests for Information, adopted in 1975.

 This rule addresses a lawyer’s duties to a client in the context of preparing an evaluation for use by a nonclient.
 Other rules address the lawyer’s duties to third persons in connection with such an evaluation.
 See La.
-Rules of Professional Conduct Rule 4.1 (2004) (Truthfulness in Statements to Others).
+Rules of Prof’l Conduct r.
+4.1 (2004) (Truthfulness in Statements to Others).

 Paragraph (a) permits a lawyer to prepare an evaluation of a matter that will be used by a nonclient if the lawyer reasonably believes that the evaluation will be compatible with the lawyer’s relationship with the client and the client gives informed consent.